TinyBase logoTinyBase

 Thumbnail of Vite app

-In fact, there are ten templates for TinyBase, depending on whether you want to use TypeScript or React, and the integrations you want to target.
+In fact, there are eleven templates for TinyBase, depending on whether you want to use TypeScript or React, and the integrations you want to target.
 Instructions are available in the README of each:

 TemplateLanguageReactPlus